h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>
 >> Server Behavior
 >>
->>> If the server receives no ALPN name from the client, it MAY reply with a TLS alert of "no_application_protocol" (120).
-It MUST then close the TLS connection.
+>>> If the server receives no ALPN name from the client, it MAY reply with a TLS alert of "no_application_protocol" (120), and MUST close the TLS connection.
 >>>
->>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
+>>> If the server receives an ALPN name "radius/1.0" from the client, it MUST reply with a TLS alert of "no_application_protocol" (120), and then MUST close the TLS connection.
 >>>
 >>>  Note that the server may receive multiple ALPN names from the client.
 So long as the server receives an ALPN name "radius/1.1" from the client, it is deemed to match, and the connection MUST use RADIUS/1.1.
 >>>